 - Manages pledges and contributions

-- User-friendly interface
+- User-friendly CRM software interface

 - Modular format tailored to your needs

-- Extensive support
+- Top-notch customer support

-- Includes a payroll and financial module
+- Integrates with payroll and financial modules

 - Manages fundraising and events